 I have always admired people who can cook well because I was never one of them.
 Since I had a lot of time during quarantine so I wanted to take this opportunity to improve my cooking skills.
 I have been enjoying the process so far.
 While I’m far from being an amazing cook, I have improved considerably.
 Baby steps, right?

 I wanted to find a few go-to recipes.
-Something I can easily whip up for when I’m feeling like home-cooked food.
-As much as I love eating at restaurants, you never fully know exactly all the ingredients they use to make the food.
+Something I can easily whip up for when I feel like cooking.
+As much as I love eating at restaurants especially seafood, you never fully know exactly all the ingredients they use to make the food.
 Eating at home is healthier and cheaper.

 I lost count of how many recipes I’ve tried but at least a few dozen.
 I start by thinking of dishes I love to eat on a regular basis.
 Once I get going on my research, there are usually way too many options for one dish.
 I use process by elimination by looking at the number of reviews.
 When a recipe has zero or few reviews, I would pass on it.
 Needless to say, I also look at how high a recipe is ranked.
 If there are many ratings but low ratings, I would also pass.

 The process doesn’t end there.
 I look at the ingredients to see what is needed to create this recipe.
 I don’t pick ones that require exotic ingredients.
 My kitchen is relatively simple.
 I don’t have jars of sauces or spices laying around.
 There is no point in buying ingredients for one dish.

 Once I make the dish, you might wonder how I determine a recipe is considered ‘good.’
 Easy.
 I ask myself whether or not I like it enough to make it again.
 I move on if the answer is no. There are too many recipes on the Internet to settle for ones that you only think are okay.